menandmice/micetro_docs/guides/user-manual/acl_groups.rst

 Groups
 ------

-Groups allow you to manage multiple individual users who have the same access and/or permissions across the system.
+Groups allow you to manage multiple individual users, based on needs for the same access across the system.

 Adding a New Group
 ^^^^^^^^^^^^^^^^^^

 1. Navigate to :menuselection:`Admin --> Configuration` and select :guilabel:`Groups` in the filtering sidebar.
 The default groups are displayed here, as well as any other groups you have already created.

+2. Click the :guilabel:`Add` button and select whether to add an external (authenticated and managed through an external source such as Active Directory or LDAP) or create a local group (authenticated and managed through Micetro only).

-2. Click the :guilabel:`Create` button.
-The *Create group* dialog box displays.
+For **local group** the following dialog box displays:

   Group name
     The name for the group you are creating.